 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Balkan Insight, Left-Center biased based on story selection that moderately favors the Left and High for factual reporting due to proper sourcing of information.
+- Overall, we rate Balkan Insight as left-center biased based on story selection that moderately favors the left and is High for factual reporting due to proper sourcing of information.

 Factual Reporting: HIGH

 Country: United Kingdom

 Media Type: Organization/Foundation